zio/zio/docs/reference/error-management/declarative.md

 // e1
 ```

 ZIO guarantees that no errors are lost.
 It has a _lossless error model_.
 This guarantee is provided via a hierarchy of supervisors and information made available via data types such as `Exit` and `Cause`.
 All errors will be reported.
-If there's a bug in the code, ZIO enables us to find about it.
+If there's a bug in the code, ZIO enables us to find out about it.